 He felt as if he had been forsaken by family, friends, and God himself.
 A year ago he had a prosperous business, a modest home, a wife, and children.
 This year the only thing he knew he had was the brown Dodge truck.
 He was two payments behind on the house, and competition was strangling his business.
 It had gotten to him.
 He worked late and came home with an attitude every night.
 At first his wife, Nancy was sympathetic hoping he would come out of it, but after a few months she tired of his silence and sullen behavior.
 Now she was gone with the children and she let him know that she might just spend Christmas with her mother this year.
 She wasn’t happy with things the way they were.
 She needed time to think.

 “Maybe we need to get apart and think about things for a while,” Nancy had said, as she coldly slammed the car door and drove away without looking back.
-The words rand in his ears and the looks on his children’s faces dug into his soul.
-It was too much to expect him to have the Christmas spirit when so much of his life had come unraveled in one short year.
+The words rang in his ears and the looks on his children’s faces dug into his soul.
+It was too much to expect for him to have the Christmas spirit when so much of his life had come unraveled in one short year.

 He was relieved to find a shabby little restaurant waiting just off the road within a few miles.
 He left his truck alone in the parking lot and made his way toward the light.
 He took a chair at a table by the window where he could keep an eye on his truck.
 The waitress was chatting with the short-order cook as if she didn’t see him come in.
 He was almost the only one in the restaurant.
 The cook had a radio tuned to a country station playing old Christmas songs.

 His mind wandered back over the years to Christmases he remembered with fondness.
 The ones that stood out to him always involved his grandfather’s farm in some way.
-It was always a challenge and an adventure to get to the farm, but the modest farm house was always warm with love and aglow with light and there was always plenty of food even if it was simple.
+It was always a challenge and an adventure to get to the farm, but the modest farmhouse was always warm with love and aglow with light and there was always plenty of food even if it was simple.

 He remembered a Christmas when his Grandfather drafted him to help decorate the fir growing on the banks of the creek out in front of the house.
 Every year it was a little more of a challenge as the tree grew, but it was an annual tradition.
 The tree was the first thing that would come into sight as you rounded the last turn before descending into the little valley where the farm was nestled.